-Chances are, Jack Kallis would never command the number of fans a Tendulkar did.
+Chances are, Jack Kallis will never command the number of fans Tendulkar does.
 There lurks in broad daylight a mortal danger of Kallis being outnumbered by Brian Lara or Ricky Ponting-fans.

 In all these years of Cricket having known this symbol of stoicism, we haven’t seen a Jack Kallis stand, the Cape Towner quitting international cricket back in 2013.